 11. Capture Data and Be Even Better Next Year

 Online retailers who don’t learn from past mistakes are doomed to repeat them.
-Be sure to track campaign performance throughout to holiday season to gain insight into marketing trends, manufacturing issues and areas for process improvement.
+Be sure to track campaign performance throughout to holiday season to gain insight into marketing trends, manufacturing issues, and areas for process improvement.

 According to the National Retail Federation, the holiday shopping season can comprise up to 40 percent of annual sales for retailers.
-With so much at stake, it’s critical that e-retailers develop and execute solid fulfillment strategies that will provide the best possible consumer experience, while ensuring a fruitful holiday for your brand.
+With so much at stake, it’s critical that e-retailers develop and execute solid fulfillment strategies that will provide the best possible consumer experience while ensuring a fruitful holiday for your brand.

 About Promotion FulFillment Center

 At PFC, our clients’ success is our number one priority.
-Since 1974, PFC has delivered outstanding results, with turnkey solutions in fulfillment, e-commerce, rebates, sweepstakes, coupons and contact center – all backed by leading technology.
+Since 1974, PFC has delivered outstanding results, with turnkey solutions in fulfillment, e-commerce, rebates, sweepstakes, coupons, and contact centers – all backed by leading technology.
 Brands who partner with PFC have historically achieved considerable cost savings in excess of 35 percent and have significantly improved their turn times.
 PFC allows clients to focus on their big picture business goals, while skillfully managing all the details.
 For more information call (800) 493-7063 or contact us.